toolfactory/narcissus/README.md

   * **`Method Narcissus.findMethod(Class<?> cls, String methodName, Class<?>... paramTypes)`**

     Find a method of a class by name and parameter types, bypassing all security and visibility checks.

+  * You may want to also try using [**`ReflectionCache`**](https://github.com/toolfactory/narcissus/blob/main/src/main/java/io/github/toolfactory/narcissus/ReflectionCache.java) if you need to quickly find a lot of methods in the same class.

 * Getting/Setting fields